We did it for Naija!!! Super Eagles players react to victory against Iceland

 Nigeria lost 2-0 to Croatia in their group opener and bounced back with a victory against Iceland.

-Two well taken goals from Ahmed Musa in the second half keeps Nigeria's hope of qualifying to the round of 16 alive.
+Two well taken goals from Ahmed Musa in the second half keeps Nigeria's hope of qualifying for the round of 16 alive.

-The Super Eagles players have also now taken to their social media accounts to reflect on the outcome of the game against Iceland and as well as to look forward to the their next group D fixture against Argentina.
+The Super Eagles players have also now taken to their social media accounts to reflect on the outcome of the game against Iceland and as well as to look forward to their next group D fixture against Argentina.

 Ahmed Musa who scored the two goals for the Super Eagles took to his Instagram account to post a video of his goals, with a caption, "What a day"